 THE SELF-IMPROVEMENT APPROACH TO GETTING AN EX BACK

 Getting an ex back is not about pursuing, chasing, learning what to say, or what to do.
 Getting an ex back is about making a change in your mindset, your self-perception, and your self-respect.
-It’s as simple as changing your mind about getting your ex back.
+And it’s as simple as changing your mind about a few things.
 So, take a moment to consider…

 …that instead of trying to prove yourself to your ex, you could realize you don’t need to nor shouldn’t try to prove yourself to anyone.